isuruwg/certified-kubernetes-administrator-course/docs/06-Cluster-Maintenance/05-Cluster-Upgrade-Introduction.md

   ![kubeu](../../images/kubeu.PNG)

-- Upgrade 'kubelet' on the master node
+- Upgrade 'kubelet' on the master node (kubeadm does not upgrade kubelet)
   ```
   $ apt-get upgrade kubelet=1.12.0-00
   ```